shin1211/wordle/README.md

 # Wordle clone app

-## I'm getting stuck in how to move on to the next guess after submitting the first attempt.
+## getting stuck on how to move on to the next guess(next array) after submitting the first attempt.

-## Thinking of using useReducer. whenever user hit the 'enter', move to next type?
+## solution:

+## created default template with empty string and used for Board component and update

+## created useState for current positions (user attempt row and letter position) (not sure this is the best solution)

+##